janzkyle23/pizza-app/README.md

 cd client
 yarn start
 ```
+Before running the server, change `proxy` value in client/package.json to http://localhost:3001

-To run server (in a separate terminal):
+To run server (in a separate terminal from root directory):

 ```
 cd server